MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 ```

 This statement creates a new type with two anonymous items of type `Double`.
-Aside from anonymous items, user defined types also support named items as of Q# version 0.7 or higher.
+Aside from anonymous items, user-defined types also support named items as of Q# version 0.7 or higher.
 For example, we could have named the to items `Re` for the double representing the real part of a complex number and `Im` for the imaginary part:

 ```qsharp
 newtype Complex = (Re : Double, Im : Double);
 ```
-Naming one item in a user defined type does not imply that all items need to be named - any combination of named and unnamed items is supported.
+Naming one item in a user-defined type does not imply that all items need to be named - any combination of named and unnamed items is supported.
 Furthermore, also inner items may be named.
 The type `Nested` as defined below for example has an underlying type `(Double, (Int, String))`, of which only the item of type `Int` is named and all other items are anonymous.

 ```qsharp